 The all-new MEB-based ID.3 electric hatch marks VW's first move in the direction of carbon-neutral electric mobility.

 Volkswagen has officially entered into a new phase of electric mobility with the reveal of the all-new ID.3 electric hatchback.
 This momentous shift is somewhat synonymous to Volkswagen's previous market revolution, with the original Beetle in 1938.
-The ID.3 also become the first model to wear Volkswagen's new design logo.
+The ID.3 also becomes the first model to wear Volkswagen's new design logo.
 Built on VW's new Modular Electric Drive Matrix (MEB), the ID.3 offers a five-door configuration and features VW's 'Open Space' concept, highlighting the MEB's long-wheelbase and, therefore, showcases the ID.3's roomy interior.

 While the series production of the ID.3 is set to begin in November, Volkswagen, at the time of its market launch, will start by delivering the special ID.3 1st launch edition units, bookings for which began in May 2019.
 The ID.3 1st will be offered in three fixed configurations (Standard, Plus & Max).
 While the top-of-the-range ID.3 1st Max will offer premium equipment like an augmented reality (AR) head-up display, a Beats sound system, a large panorama sliding/tilting glass roof & 20-inch light-alloy wheels, the base version won't be empty either, as it will come with features like satellite navigation, heated front seats & steering wheel, 18-inch alloy wheels, etc. as standard.